Bob-Zimmerman/CheckPointManagementConnection/README.md

 To-Do
 ========================================
-- Build more robust error handling.
-Check Point does not appear to use HTTP return codes consistently.
-I've seen the code returned by a given problem change between versions.
-This will require collecting exemplar errors from many versions, then figuring out the right way to differentiate between them.
+- Collect exemplar errors from various versions.
+I'd like to support all the way back to R80, but that will take time.

 - Tests which talk to a management server sometimes fail, then succeed when they are run again.
 I haven't yet spent the time to figure out what's wrong.
 I